 - Colored Pencils / Crayons

 - Index cards

 The following items are not mandatory for the class but would be extremely appreciated.
 These items will be used in the classroom on an everyday basis.

-- Tissues, paper towels, glue sticks, tape (all kinds), pack of index cards, copy paper, pencils, and notebook paper.
+- Paper towels, tape (all kinds), packs of index cards, pencils, and notebook paper.

-Materials must be brought every day to class and will be checked on a daily basis.
+Materials must be brought every day to class.
 It is the student’s responsibility to bring paper and writing instruments to class every day because they are going to be needed every day.

 The following rules will help us keep everything running smoothly in the classroom so that we can be successful in class.

 - Follow all safety procedures.
 Any violation will result in the student having to complete an alternative assignment and could lead to a referral to Discipline.
 Failure to follow safety protocol in the classroom will result in students not participating in future labs or activities.